CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldsecurewipe.md

 ### What is ThinkShield Secure Wipe?

 ThinkShield Secure Wipe is a utility program integrated into the BIOS.
 It off ers the functionality to erase all contents stored on drives attached to the system internally.
-Users can select an erase algorithm from the list, depending on their needs.
+Users can select an erase algorithm from the list, depending on their needs. **ThinkShield
+Secure Wipe complies with NIST SP 800-88 Revision 1 - Guidelines for Media Sanitization.**

 Any hard drive (HD) password will be deleted by this process.